pace-neutrons/pace-developers/euphonic/design/03_design_document_v0.3.md

 In the literature these molecular crystal vibrations are usually separated into 'internal' molecular vibrations (which are assumed to be flat) and 'external' vibrations (translations or rotations of the entire molecule).
-Currently Abins assumes all vibrations are flat (no dispersion) and employs semi-analytic powder averaging ([1]) up to 4th order multiphonon interactions.
+Currently Abins employs semi-analytic powder averaging ([1]) up to 4th order multiphonon interactions.
+This assumes that all scattering is incoherent and all vibrations are flat (no dispersion).
 This could potentially be improved by integrating the eigenvectors over the Q accessible by the instrument, rather than assuming a flat bandstructure, but the exact method for doing this is not yet clear.
-If may also be beneficial to perform a numerical powder average rather than semi-analytical, but this may make calculating higher order interactions prohibitively expensive, and needs to be investigated.
+It may also be beneficial to perform a numerical powder average rather than semi-analytical, which would give access to coherent effects, but this may make calculating higher order interactions prohibitively expensive, and needs to be investigated.
 These calculations should produce a 1D spectrum in energy, resolved per atom and quantum order.
 For Euphonic to be useful to Abins, the requirements are:

-- Euphonic must be able to produce a 1D energy-binned incoherent spectrum resolved per atom and quantum order
+- Euphonic must be able to produce a 1D energy-binned incoherent spectrum resolved per atom and quantum order, from both a force constants matrix and from precalculated phonon frequencies/eigenvectors
 - Euphonic must run with versions of Python that are shipped with Mantid (as of Mantid 4.3.0 Python 3.6, 3.7, 3.8)